julianpoy/recipesage-docs/docs/tutorials/people/your-profile.md

 ---
 title: Your Profile
+description: Create a RecipeSage profile to share your recipe collection with friends, family, or the public.
+Set up your profile and manage sharing.
 ---

 A RecipeSage profile allows you to share content within RecipeSage with other users.
 You can share individual recipes, all recipes within a label, or your entire collection with friends or the public.